FAQ

 EVA is lighter and sweat-resistant with quick rebound; cork feels more organic and comfortable on long, sweaty days.
 Choose by season, sweat level, and hand feel.

-16) What is Horizon and who is it for?
+16) What is Drift Lite and who is it for?

-Horizon is our lightweight camp chair line: quick assembly, comfortable seating angle, and stable geometry.
-Ideal for weekend camping, car-camp sites, backpacking rest spots, and city park chill.
+Drift Lite is our lightweight foldable camp chair, designed for quick assembly, a comfortable seating angle and stable geometry.
+It is suitable for camping, backpacking rest stops and park use.

-17) What about load rating and stability for Horizon chairs?
+17) What about load rating and stability for Drift Lite chairs?

-Check the product page specs for the load rating.
-For best stability, use firm ground, insert legs fully, and sit with centered weight.
-Field-tested for real-world conditions.
+Check the product page specifications for the current load rating.
+For best stability, use firm ground, insert the frame tubes fully and sit with centered weight.

-18) Any assembly and care tips for Horizon?
+18) Any assembly and care tips for Drift Lite?

-Follow the color-coded hubs, insert tubes until fully seated, wipe off mud/sand after use, dry before packing, and avoid prolonged UV exposure or salty mist to extend fabric and shock-cord life.
+Insert the frame tubes until fully seated, wipe off mud and sand after use, dry the chair before packing and avoid prolonged UV exposure or salt spray.

 E. Sleeping Pads (R-Value & Use)